-Dog Bite Claims in Alabama and Georgia
+Dog Bite Lawyers in Alabama and Georgia

 If you have been attacked by a dog or another animal, the first step is to identify the animal that bit you.
 If you have been attacked by a dog or other animal that is owned by another individual, you may be entitled to compensation.
 Should you or a loved one experience a dog bite, safety should be the first priority.
 Once the dog bite victims health has been secured, a report should be filed through the proper channels.
 Filing a dog bite report in Alabama or Georgia varies from county to county.
 Reports can be filed with both the police and the county animal control office depending on your county’s regulations.
 This report can be helpful in your case and provide important context in your fight for compensation.